 8. California poppy

 With fernlike foliage, cupped blooms the color of the setting sun and an easy-growing nature, there’s a lot to like about this native-to-some-states wildflower.
 As its name suggests, it thrives in full sun.
 Don’t expect much of a show when it’s overcast or raining, though, because its flowers close in protest.
-Check out the best garden and lawn edging ideas and tips.

 Why we love it: A reliable display brings dazzle to dry spots in the garden.
 Use poppies when xeriscaping, in a rock garden or in that spot in the yard that’s hard to reach with the hose.